doncanSR/tournamentAPI/README.md

 You need to have previusly installed Nodejs with this version v8.9.4, https://nodejs.org/es/download/

+Download mongodb this version is the recomended to use 3.4.9 here is https://docs.mongodb.com/manual/installation/ the

+Documentatio
-Download mongodb this version is the recomended to use 3.4.9 here is https://docs.mongodb.com/manual/installation/ the documentatio to set up mongo, also is recomended to dowload https://nosqlbooster.com/downloads mongobooster, to manage the db with an IDE
+to set up mongo, also is recomended to dowload https://nosqlbooster.com/downloads mongobooster, to manage the db with an IDE

+Typescript version 3.1.1

+ts-node version 7.0.1

 Also you need to install Typescript globally in your PC, usin the following command:

 ```
 npm install -g typescript
+npm install -g ts-node
 ```